greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/DROP_EXTENSION.html.md

 This command fails if any of the extension objects are in use in the database.
 For example, if a table is defined with columns of the extension type.
 Add the `CASCADE` option to forcibly remove those dependent objects.

-**Important:** Before issuing a `DROP EXTENSION` with the `CASCADE` keyword, you should be aware of all object that depend on the extension to avoid unintended consequences.
+> **Important** Before issuing a `DROP EXTENSION` with the `CASCADE` keyword, you should be aware of all object that depend on the extension to avoid unintended consequences.

 ## <a id="section4"></a>Parameters